kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

    3. log warnings with klog.Warn
 3. Add a process-wide warning handler (defaulting to the klog.Warn handler)
 4. Add a per-client warning handler (defaulting to the process-wide warning handler)

 In kubectl, configure the per-process handler to:

 1. dedupe warnings (only print a given warning once per invocation)
 2. log to stderr with a `Warning:` prefix
 3. color the `Warning:` prefix if stderr is a terminal and `$TERM != "dumb"` and `$NO_COLOR` is unset

 In kube-apiserver and kube-controller-manager, configure the process-wide handler to ignore warnings

 ## Design Details

 Server-side:

 * Add a handler chain filter that attaches a WarningRecorder implementation to the request context
-* Add a WarningRecord implementation that deduplicates the warning message per request and writes a `Warning` header
+* Add a WarningRecorder implementation that de-duplicates the warning message per request and writes a `Warning` header
   * the header structure is defined in [RFC2616#14.46](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.46)
   * warnings would be written with code `299` and warn-agent of `-`
 * In the endpoint installer, decorate handlers for deprecated APIs:
   * add the warning header
-  * increment the counter for the deprecated use metric
+  * increment the counter metric for the deprecated use
-  * add an audit annotation indicating the request was to a deprecated API
+  * add an audit annotation indicating the request was made to a deprecated API

 Client-side:

 * Parse `Warning` headers in server responses
-* Ignore malformed warning headers and warnings with codes other than `299`, ensuring that this enhancement will not cause any previously successful API request to fail
+* Ignore malformed warning headers, ensuring that this enhancement will not cause any previously successful API request to fail
+* Ignore warnings with codes other than `299`
 * Add the parsed warning headers to the `rest.Result` struct
 * Pass parsed warnings through the per-client or per-process warning handler

 ### Test Plan

 - Unit tests
   - `Warning` header generation
   - `Warning` header parsing (including tolerating/ignoreing malformed headers)